LTU-Machine-Learning/Rethinking-Methods-Inner-Speech/README.md

 This repository contains codes for paper titled as 'Rethinking the Methods and Algorithms for Inner Speech Decoding - and Making them Reproducible'.

 The code is divided into following chunks: Preprocessing, training, and testing.
-The folder details are as follows
+The folder details are as follows:

 ## Preprocessing

 This folder contains, files and functions which were used during the preprocessing of both vowel and words.
-Here, folders which having processed data with and without downsanling have also been shared.
+Here, folders which having processed data with and without downsampling have also been shared.

-Link to download picard matlab version: https://github.com/pierreablin/picard
+The matalab code used for preconditioned ICA for Real Data Link is based on the original repository of: https://github.com/pierreablin/picard

 ## Training_and_functions